 State Records Center

-Records must have an approved disposition order or record schedule to be stored in the State Records Center.
-In addition, agencies wishing to transfer records for the first time to the State Records Center must have an approved record schedule.
-Series that have not been used for transfers since July 2012 have been discontinued.
-Pursuant to 3 V.S.A. § 117, security copies of land records recorded by a county or municipality may also be stored in the State Records Center.
+All records transferred into the State Records Center must have an approved record schedule.* Pursuant to 3 V.S.A. § 117, security copies of land records recorded by a county or municipality may also be stored in the State Records Center.

 State Records Center services include: